Rafia Zakaria: Biography

 Zakaria was born in Karachi, Pakistan, and was forced into an arranged marriage at 17 to a Pakistani-American man.
 Zakaria fled from her abusive husband in 2002 when she was 25.
 She entered law school and earned a postgraduate degree in political philosophy.
 Zakaria is a Muslim and identifies as a Muslim feminist.
 She has worked on behalf of victims of domestic abuse.

 Against White Feminism

 In her 2021 book Against White Feminism, Zakaria critiqued the emphasis that conventional feminist thought places on the experiences of white women while excluding women of color.
 The book was reviewed by numerous established publications, including The Guardian and the Financial Times, as well as by the online magazine The Arts Fuse.

-Commentators have accused Zakaria of undermining the feminist movement and playing into the hands of patriarchy through her attacks on white feminism.
+A British commentator accused Zakaria of undermining the feminist movement and playing into the hands of patriarchy through her attacks on white feminism.

 On the podcast EU Scream, Zakaria rejected the harsh criticism she has received especially in Europe in reaction to her book, criticism which she considered mostly uninformed on the side of the commentators.
+Zakaria has been continuously raising her voice against white-feminism and racial privilege.